China's anti-pollution drive risks running out of gas

 The coal-fired heating plants use coal-scrubbing filters which reduce soot emissions, said Tao, the renewable energy expert.
 The real pollution culprits are small coal boilers, as well as traditional “kang” - stove-heated beds that people sleep on - and other forms of “rustic heating” that residents depend on to survive chilly winters.
 Such stoves produce tar and hazardous smoke, experts say.

-Air pollution in Harbin, which gets 65 percent of its warmth from public and private centralized heating, was within WHO recommended levels on Tuesday after being 7.5 times acceptable levels on Monday.
+Air pollution in Harbin, which gets 65 percent of its warmth from public and private centralised heating, was within WHO recommended levels on Tuesday after being 7.5 times acceptable levels on Monday.

 Despite China’s rush to gas, coal still supplies the bulk of the country’s total electricity needs.